Charles Randolph-Wright: Theater

+Playwright

 Randolph-Wright's playwriting credits include Blue, which premiered at Arena Stage in April 2000.
 With music by Nona Hendryx and direction by Sheldon Epps, it starred Phylicia Rashad, Hill Harper, and Michael McElroy.
 The Roundabout Theatre Company produced the New York premiere of the play in the summer of 2001.
 The play received a subsequent production at Pasadena Playhouse starring Ms. Rashad, Diahann Carroll, and Clifton Davis in September 2002.
-In January 2020, it was announced that Ms. Rashad will direct a revival at the Apollo Theatre starring Leslie Uggams and Lynn Whitfield.

-Randolph-Wright also wrote and directed the premiere of Cuttin' Up at Arena Stage in the fall of 2005.
-Adapted from Craig Marberry's best selling book "Cuttin' Up: Wit and Wisdom from Black Barber Shops," subsequent productions of the play were produced at Pasadena Playhouse, Cleveland Play House, and the Alliance Theatre.
+Randolph-Wright wrote and directed the premiere of his play Cuttin' Up at Arena Stage in the fall of 2005.
+Adapted from Craig Marberry's best selling book Cuttin' Up: Wit and Wisdom from Black Barber Shops, the play also received productions at Pasadena Playhouse, Cleveland Play House, and the Alliance Theatre.

 His play, The Night Is A Child, premiered at the Milwaukee Repertory Theater in March 2008 under the direction of Timothy Douglas.
 The play received its West Coast premiere in September 2009 in a production at Pasadena Playhouse directed by Sheldon Epps and starring Jobeth Williams.

 His play, Love in Afghanistan, premiered at Arena Stage in October 2013 with direction by Lucie Tiberghien.

+Randolph-Wright co-wrote and directed Me and Mrs. Jones, a musical which starred Lou Rawls and featured the classic R&B music of the Sound of Philadelphia at the Prince Music Theatre.

+He directed The Diva Is Dismissed, starring Jenifer Lewis at the Public Theater and the Hudson Theatre in Los Angeles; Homework starring Kim Coles, Just Between Friends starring Bea Arthur, which toured internationally and was mounted in a Tony nominated run on Broadway.

 Television

-Randolph-Wright is directing and serves as executive producer with Oprah Winfrey for the series Delilah.
+Randolph-Wright directed and served as executive producer with Oprah Winfrey for the series Delilah.
 Created by Craig Wright and produced by Warner Bros.
-Television and Harpo Films, Delilah will air on the Oprah Winfrey Network (OWN) in 2021.
-Maahra Hill stars in the title role.
-The cast also includes Jill Marie Jones, Susan Heyward, and Ozioma Akagha.
-Randolph-Wright has directed episodes of the series Greenleaf on OWN, Katy Keene on The CW, Step Up: Highwater on YouTube Red, Lincoln Heights on ABC Family, and South of Nowhere on The N. Randolph-Wright was also the producer and writer of the Showtime series Linc's and a writer/consultant on the Fox series "Lush Life".
+Television and Harpo Films, Delilah aired on the Oprah Winfrey Network (OWN) in 2021.
+Randolph-Wright also directed episodes of Greenleaf on OWN, including the penultimate episode of the series.
+Additional credits include Will Trent on ABC, The Santa Clauses on Disney+, The Big Leap on Fox, Katy Keene on The CW, Step Up: Highwater on YouTube Red, Lincoln Heights on ABC Family, and South of Nowhere on The N. Randolph-Wright was also the producer and writer of the Showtime series Linc's and a writer/consultant on the Fox series Lush Life.
 He has also directed many commercials, including the European "Freestyle" campaign for Nike, which won several international commercial awards, and music videos.
 His musical staging has been seen on a variety of programs, including The Golden Girls.
 His acting credits include guest appearances on Melrose Place, Falcon Crest and Hill Street Blues.